-Crowded public areas such as markets and public transport hubs are often targeted by pickpockets and occasionally even bag snatchers.
-In these areas, expats should be careful not to carry valuable items in open bags and should wear bags in the front of their body rather than on their back.
-Bag snatching from motorcycles also happens occasionally.
+Although theft is rare, crowded public areas such as markets and public transport hubs are often targeted by pickpockets and occasionally even bag snatchers.
+In these areas, new arrivals should be careful not to carry valuable items in open bags and should wear bags on the front of their body rather than on their back.
+Purse snatching from motorcycles also happens occasionally.

 Scams in Taiwan